 Brown leaves are, most of the time, a sign that the plant either is getting too little or way too much water.
 It might also be a sign that the plant is not getting enough nutrition.

 Blueberries don’t like wet feet so make sure that you don’t overwater your blueberry plant!

 You can use a commercial soil tester to check how nutrition-rich your soil is.
 You can buy one right here on Amazon or in your local garden center.

 This tester can also measure the moisture content of the soil.

 Check if the PH value is in the norm for blueberry plants (between 4.5 and 5.5) and try to adapt your watering schedule if your soil is too wet or too dry.

 If you adapt everything accordingly then your blueberry bush should start to thrive again.

 What Reasons Are There For a Blueberry Bush to Suddenly Die?

-It is always frustrating if a Blueberry bush dies but fortunately, it is quite rare for a Blueberry plant to suddenly die without any signs.
-That being said, it is sometimes hard to say why exactly a blueberry bush dies but there are a few very common causes for the sudden death of a Blueberry plant.
+It is always frustrating if a Blueberry bush dies but fortunately, it is quite rare for one to suddenly die without any signs.
+That being said, it is sometimes hard to say why exactly a blueberry bush dies but there are a few very common causes for the sudden death of this plant.

-Blueberry bushes are very hardy and quite resistant to most diseases and pests but they can still suddenly die when the winter was especially cold.
+Blueberry bushes are very hardy and quite resistant to most diseases and pests but they can still suddenly die when the winter is especially cold.
 A severe pest infestation can also cause the Blueberry plant to die quite fast.
 Blueberry bushes can also die of old age.
-Even though they usually live for multiple years they won´t live forever.
+Even though they usually live for multiple years, they won’t live forever.